manahshetty/M.A.R.S.S.Z/README.md

     - On the selection of a wrong card, some points are deducted.

-    - At the end of each question, the user is shown the correct answers, so as to ensure he learnt the concept
+    - At the end of each question, the user is shown the correct answers, so as to ensure She/He learnt the concept